Protecting Your Business When You’re Incapacitated

 Because your agent’s authority under a durable power of attorney are so extensive, and because you won’t be able to oversee their conduct when that authority exists, choosing the right person to act on your behalf is critical.
 Appointing the wrong person could cause you serious financial harm.
 Here are some guidelines for selecting the right person:

-- Choose someone you trust.
 You shouldn’t appoint anyone unless you are sure that he or she will only act in your best interests.

-- Choose someone who knows what he or she is doing.
 Just because someone is trustworthy and acts with the best of intentions doesn’t mean that he or she can properly run your business.
 You want someone who is financially literate and familiar with your business operations.

-- Choose a person who will agree to serve.
 This one sounds obvious, but it’s important.
 If you name someone who isn’t interested in acting as your agent, then the appointment will be for naught.
 So, you should discuss your plan with whomever you will name as your agent.

 If you’re concerned about what will happen to your business if you become unable to run it, it’s never too early to start planning.
 Contact an experienced estate-planning attorney today to discuss durable powers of attorney and other strategies for protecting your business.